dvpatel/nginx_okta/README.md

 2. IdP service.
 Okta is used for this solution using a developer account.
 Any open system IdP solution can work.

 3. Token validation service.
-Encapsulates the security logic for validating client access token and emitting common contextual information for downstream systems to use.
+Encapsulates the security workflow to validate client access token and emit common domain information.

 4. Nginx web server configured with token validation service end-point as the intercepting filter.